Edward B. Barry: Commander-in-Chief, U.S. Pacific Fleet

 Barry was promoted to Commander-in-Chief, U.S. Pacific Fleet (CINCPACFLT) on November 1, 1910, with the serving as his flagship.
 He succeeded the retiring rear admiral, Giles B. Harber, and immediately left for battle practice.
 Barry's time as commander-in-chief of the fleet was short-lived.
 His notable actions included being bitten by an English Bull Terrier named "Bunk" who served as mascot of the and communicating with Glenn Curtiss regarding a possible naval aviation experiment.
 (Bunk apologized with a lick and was subsequently let off without reprimand).

 On January 14, 1911, Barry made an unexpected request for retirement nine months before he was set to pass the mandatory retirement age.
 Initial speculation for the early timing was due to ill-health, but this was quickly dissipated the following day when the San Francisco Chronicle reported on Barry's officers discovering him a week before in a situation "of such a nature as to forbid explicit statement in print".
 Barry's suspected homosexuality was not explicitly reported in the newspapers, which instead referred to the matter as "concerning his moral character" and "the same vice which caused the downfall of Oscar Wilde".
 His sexual orientation was already suspected for months and he was shunned by his officers during his time on the West Virginia.
 The officers considered sending a loaded revolver to Barry's room with a suggestion to use it before settling on allowing him the opportunity to resign.
-Barry's move to instead retire was considered unacceptable by the officers, and after increasing pressure and a request from President William Howard Taft, on January 28 Barry resigned from the navy "for the good of the service".
+Barry moved to voluntarily retire rather than resign, a choice the officers considered unacceptable.
+After increasing pressure and a request from President William Howard Taft, on January 28 Barry resigned from the navy "for the good of the service", forgoing his pension.

-Poet T. S. Eliot referred to Barry in a letter to Ezra Pound on August 30, 1922: